-Head code classes that can be set using the scenario numbering system.
+The following are the head code classes that you can set using the scenario numbering system.

 Class A

 - Express passenger train. - Breakdown van train going to clear the line, or light engine going to assist disabled train. - Empty coaching stock timed at express speed. - Express streamline railcar.